The Basics: 2010–2016: Hiatus and resumption

-2017–present: In The Rude!, B.A.S.I.C, and retirement as live act
+2017–present: In the Rude!, B.A.S.I.C., The Songroom and new material

-The band released a new live album titled In The Rude! on 21 May 2017 to commemorate their 15-year anniversary.
-It contains a selection of tracks from their performance at The Howler in Brunswick, Melbourne on 29 December 2016.
+The band released a new live album titled In the Rude! on 21 May 2017 to commemorate their 15-year anniversary.
+It contains a selection of tracks from their performance at The Howler in Brunswick, Melbourne, on 29 December 2016.

 On 22 November 2019, the fifth studio album from the band titled B.A.S.I.C. was released, on limited edition CD, vinyl record and cassette tape formats.